sclife/blog/source/_posts/20170215-extract-the-old-man-and-the-sea.md

 ---

-“I remember everything from when we first went together.”
+"I remember everything from when we first went together."
 The old man looked at him with his sun-burned, confident loving eyes.
 "If you were my boy I'd take you out and gamble," he said.
 "But you are your father's and your mother's and you are in a lucky boat."

 ---

-“One,” the old man said.
+"One," the old man said.
 His hope and his confidence had never gone.
 But now they were freshening as when the breeze rises.

 ---